The ex-Muslim activist trap

 Sticking your neck out by inviting marked “anti-Muslim bigot” Robert Spencer onto your channel is likely to earn you a serious dressing down within the cult.
 “Anti-Muslim bigotry” is the ex-Muslim cult’s term for “Islamophobia.”
 Fast forward ten months to the week of 14-21 June 2022, and like Abdullah Sameer, Harris Sultan at last saw his chance for redemption.
 In his interview ten months earlier, he said to Spencer, “Even someone like me had not read up about you enough that we could actually form a decent opinion about you.”
 In other words, what one reads of a scholar’s work forms the basis of one’s opinion about that scholar.

-So when, on 14 June, Sultan called Robert Spencer a bigot,[4] one wonders what books of Spencer he might have read that lead him to such a strong opinion.
+So when, on 14 June, ten months later, Sultan called Robert Spencer a bigot,[4] one wonders what books of Spencer he might have read that lead him to such a strong opinion.
 It turned out, over the course of the following week, that Spencer’s writing had nothing whatsoever to do with it.
 It was the ex-Muslim cult’s relentless slandering of Spencer as a bigot, and Sultan seeing in Spencer and ex-Muslim Yasmin Mohammed “ally[ing] themselves with Hindu nationalists,” an opportunity for finally coming clean with the cult.

 In other words, it wasn’t Spencer’s books, but ex-Muslim gutter talk about him, that gave Sultan the pretext to launch his open season on Robert Spencer.
 Sultan, speaking directly to camera, accused Spencer of being a bigot.
 Finally, he could try to expiate his sin of talking to Spencer relatively respectfully ten months earlier.
-He had a good crack at coming across as an obnoxious thug.
+Sultan had a good crack at coming across as an obnoxious thug.
 It was ugly, but he has his credibility with the cult to restore.

 When a caller, on 21 June, had the temerity to ask Sultan why he calls Robert Spencer a bigot,[5] Sultan launched into an incoherent babble in the Quixotic certainty that he can vanquish a major scholar without having read any of his books, and insulting and belittling his caller for good measure.
 Bad as it looked, Sultan has some way to go to reach the conformity-enforcing skills of Amin Navabi, the ex-Muslim cult’s rising Lavrentiy Beria, or, as it might turn out, Ernst Röhm.

 What is the difference between the ex-Muslims whom Spencer says are “very happy to work with me and I’m very happy to work with them,” and the ex-Muslims making sure that Harris Sultan tows the line, and never ever makes the mistake of speaking to a ‘former person’ again?
 The answer to this question is more complex than I have space for here.
-Suffice it to say that Spencer’s ex-Muslim colleagues are not a “community,” they have no rules about whom they may speak to, what they may think and what they may say.
-They were not “activists.”
-They are simply people who sought freedom, and having gained it, value it too much to give it up for a Party line.
+Suffice it to say that Robert Spencer’s ex-Muslim colleagues are not a “community,” they have no rules about whom they may speak to, what they may think and what they may say.
+They are not “activists.”
+They are simply people who sought freedom, and having gained it, value it too much to give it up for another Party line.
 They've had enough of that under Islam.
-I should like to count myself amongst them.
-Any scholar who has studied as much and written as much as Robert Spencer, I would happily associate with any day.
-What about other critics of Islam who are white and have never been Muslim?
-Oft-lampooned Douglas Murray has read Gustave Le Bon.
-Show me the ex-Muslim who’s even heard of Le Bon, let alone read him.
-They would learn something about themselves if they did.
-I am not a racist, and I make no apology for that.
-The works of white men, dead or alive, are just fine.

 Two years before Sultan’s interview with Robert Spencer, in August 2019, Konstantin Kisin interviewed Maryam Namazie on his YouTube channel, Triggernometry.[6]
 The questioning eventually got around to Britain’s Muslim rape gangs, setting off an unsightly Namazie panic.
 She had to kill the subject immediately and at any cost.
 The communist ex-Muslim feminist had looked the other way while tens of thousands of working class girls were imprisoned, drugged, tortured and raped by entire town networks of Muslim men.
 We must never ever criticise Muslims, says Namazie, never.
 In her desperation to get out of this tight spot, whom did she blame for the rape gangs?
 Wait for it… Tommy Robinson!
 Tommy Robinson, the man who visited these girls in their homes, listened to their stories, had tea with them in their humble kitchens and cried with them.
 The man who went to jail for standing up for them, him she tagged.
 This is “the mother of the ex-Muslim movement,” according to Harris Sultan.
 I say, no thank you.